LeslySok/sql-challenge/README.md

-# sql-challenge
-SQL Homework - Employee Database: A Mystery in Two Parts
+##SQL Homework - Employee Database: A Mystery in Two Parts

 Design tables to hold data in the CSVs, import the CSVs into a SQL database, and answer questions about the data.